 Photographer and Lecturer

-From 1978 Julie Millowick’s Melbourne studio specialised in corporate/industrial photography with clients that included Shell, Mayne Nickless, Westpac, Victorian Arts Centre, Victorian Ministry For The Arts, R.E.I.V.,Australian Wheat Board, Fluid Freight, Australian Wool Corporation and Fruehauf Semitrailers.
+Julie Millowick’s Melbourne studio specialised in corporate/industrial photography with clients that included Shell, Mayne Nickless, Westpac, Victorian Arts Centre, State Bank, R.E.I.V., Australian Wheat Board, Fluid Freight, Australian Wool Corporation, Shell Petroleum and Fruehauf Semitrailers.

-Julie achieved early recognition for her photojournalism when she exhibited at the National Gallery of Victoria and Australian Centre for Photography in 1977 [Australian New Work] She has exhibited and published regularly since then, with work being purchased by major photography collections in Australia and internationally.
-In 1993 her work was exhibitied in ‘Intimate Lives’ with Sally Mann, Nan Goldin and Jaques Henri Lartigue at the International Fotofeis in Edinburgh, Scotland.
+Julie was part of a group exhibition at the National Gallery of Victoria and Australian Centre for Photography in 1977 [Australian New Work].
+She has exhibited and published regularly since then, with work being purchased by major photography collections in Australia and internationally.
+In 1993 her work was exhibitied in Intimate Lives with Sally Mann, Nan Goldin and Jaques Henri Lartigue at the International Fotofeis in Edinburgh, Scotland. “…the Stygian blackness of a humour of Australia’s Julie Millowick…”

 Exhibitions

-Selected One Person Shows
+Selected One Person

-2016 The Stage is Set, Arts Open, Castlemaine
+2016 Added Light, Arts Open, Castlemaine

-2015 Before and Beyond, 69Smith Street, Fitzroy
+2015 Before and Beyond, Castlemaine State Festival

-2015 Before and Beyond, Castlemaine State Festival, Castlemaine
+2015 Before and Beyond, 69Smith Street, Collingwood

 2014 Many Journeys, Many Stories, Arts Open, Castlemaine